Blog post

 Define CAPA: Understanding the Acronym and Its Components

-At AVS Life Sciences, the significance of corrective and preventive actions in pharmaceutical quality management cannot be overstated.
+At AVS Life Sciences, the significance of s in cannot be overstated.
 It acts as a proactive step to reduce risks related to product development and manufacturing activities.
-A clearly outlined corrective and preventive action process can greatly diminish the chance of FDA 483 findings, which have been an ongoing concern for medical device firms due to inadequately defined processes.
+A clearly outlined process can greatly diminish the chance of FDA 483 findings, which have been an ongoing concern for medical device firms due to inadequately defined processes.

 • Corrective Action: Steps taken to rectify identified issues and prevent recurrence.